lab4cgkp/myrepo2/README.md

 # myrepo2
 Hello
-This is mt 2nd Repository
+This is my 2nd Repository